Southern Japan

 In the Heart of the Active Volcano

-Visit to Mount Aso, where we will get up close to see an active volcano that last erupted in 2016.
-The ancient caldera of Aso is among the largest in the world, with a diameter of up to 25 kilometres and a circumference of over 100 kilometres.
-At the centre of the caldera lie the active volcanic peaks of the mountain, including Mount Nakadake.
+Visit the Aso Mountain, where we'll get a close-up look at an active volcano, which last erupted in 2016.
+The ancient caldera of Aso is among the largest in the world, with a diameter of up to 25 kilometres and a circumference over 100 kilometres.
+In the centre of the caldera are the active volcanic peaks, including Mount Nakadake.

-Kusasenrigahama National Park is situated at 1,130 metres above sea level and is composed of two volcanic craters located between Mount Eboshi and Mount Kishima.
-The grasslands here cover 785,000 square metres with two lakes indicating where the volcanic craters once were.
+Kusasenrigahama National Park is located at an altitude of 1130 metres and is composed of two volcanic craters situated between Mount Eboshi and Mount Kishima.
+The pastures here cover 785,000 square metres with two lakes marking the spots where the volcanic craters once were.

 Time for shopping in Fukuoka Tenjin.
-We will also visit a large underground shopping centre.
+We'll also visit a large underground shopping centre.
+Overnight stay at Miyako Hotel Hakata 4*.

 The Gateway to Hiroshima

-Today we head to Hiroshima – a city that bears both the weight of history and the strength of rebirth.
+Today we set off for Hiroshima – a city that bears both the weight of history and the power of renewal.

-If the restoration allows, we will visit the Itsukushima Shrine – one of the most recognizable SPOTS in the country, famous for its "floating" torii gate in the water.
-A SPOT that seems to exist between sea and sky.
+Visit to the Itsukushima Shrine on Miyajima Island – one of the most recognisable places in the country, famous for its "floating" torii gate in the water.
+Overnight stay at Rihga Royal Hiroshima 4*.

 Day 12